 🌞I must be in it

-The last time I did this, I blew the top off my definition of happiness and what it looks like, what conditions it requires to exist, and how I’m impacted by actively waiting for “the happy moment of the day.”
+I blew the top off my definition of happiness and what it looks like, what conditions it requires to exist, and how I’m impacted by actively waiting for “the happy moment of the day.”
 I discovered a new depth of gratitude.
 And I created a stack of some of my favorite photographs that I put in a book and regularly return to with love.
-This was absolutely the best time to do it again.